 For an elegant main course for the holiday season, you should try this delicious Turkey Breast Roulade.

-It has everything you would want – amazing stuffing (my Mushroom Wild Rice Dressing to be exact), moist and perfectly cooked turkey breast, and a sauce that’s out of this world!
+This Turkey Bread Roulade has everything you would want – amazing stuffing (my Mushroom and Wild Rice Dressing to be exact), a moist and perfectly cooked turkey breast, and a sauce that’s out of this world!
 Because it’s in a neat roll, there’s no tricky carving.
 Just slice and serve!

-The ingredients for this delicious Turkey Breast Roulade include a half skinless and boneless turkey breast, Mushroom Wild Rice Dressing, olive oil, white wine, chicken broth, shallots, heavy cream, salt, and freshly ground black pepper.
+The ingredients for this delicious Turkey Breast Roulade include: half of a skinless and boneless turkey breast, Mushroom and Wild Rice Dressing, olive oil, white wine, chicken broth, shallots, heavy cream, salt, and freshly ground black pepper.
 Because it was just the Master Taste Tester and me, I used a 1-1/2 pound turkey breast.
 If you’re cooking for more people, use a larger turkey breast.

-For the sauce, I added the shallots and remaining wine to the pan, and cooked it over high heat until the shallots were soft and most of the liquid had evaporated.
+For the sauce, I added the shallots and remaining wine to the pan that I had cooked the Turkey Breast Roulade in, and cooked it over high heat until the shallots were soft and most of the liquid had evaporated.
 Then, I added the remaining chicken broth and cooked it over high heat until it was reduced by about a half.